 Pitts established a home in the mill towns of North Carolina.
 Following the 1937 season, he worked in the Pilot Hosiery Mill in Valdese.
 He started the 1938 season with the Valdese club, then played for the Lenoir Finishers in the final, financially catastrophic season of the Carolina League.
 He hit .268 with 16 doubles, 10 home runs, and 68 runs in 336 at bats.

 His baseball dreams apparently over, Pitts returned to his job as knitter at Pilot Mills after the 1938 season.
 He married Mary Walker, 19, of nearby Lawndale, North Carolina, then a resident of Valdese.
 Their daughter, Patricia Ann, was born January 13, 1939.
-The Sporting News reported on April 27, 1939, that Pitts was coaching the Valdese High School baseball team.
-There is no record of Pitts playing organized ball in 1939, though it is likely that he played for various textile mill teams, as he would for the remainder of his life.
+The Sporting News reported in April 1939 that Pitts was coaching the Valdese High School baseball team.35 There is no record of Pitts playing organized ball in 1939, though it is likely that he played for various textile mill teams, as he would for the remainder of his life.

 Pitts made one final attempt at professional baseball, joining the nearby Hickory Rebels team of the Class D Tar Heel League in 1940.
-He enjoyed a fine season, hitting .303 in 244 at bats, scoring 48 runs and driving in 39 for a Rebels team that made it to the league playoffs, losing to Statesville.
-(The Sporting News, 9/19/40)
+He enjoyed a fine season, hitting .303 in 244 at bats, scoring 48 runs and driving in 39 for a Rebels team that made it to the league playoffs, losing to Statesville.36

 I am deeply indebted to Mr. Hank Utley, without whom this biography would not exist.
 Mr. Utley is the foremost expert on the "outlaw" Carolina League that employed Alabama Pitts in the late 1930s, as well as a noted authority on the textile mill towns of North Carolina that played a major role in the latter part of Pitts' short life.
 Among the many research items provided by Mr. Utley is a very large collection of meticulously hand-written transcriptions of articles from the Charlotte Observer and The Sporting News, extensive statistical breakdowns of Pitts' seasons both in professional baseball and in the Carolina League, observations from local mill town residents and former teammates of Pitts, as well as several retrospective articles on Pitts' life.
 This voluminous collection provided the starting point for this piece and the basis for a significant part of its content.
 The Utley Papers are available at the Public Library of Charlotte and Mecklenberg County.